pablomc88/ESNECO/README.md

 ## Welcome to ESNECO

-This is the github repository for the project ESNECO.
+This is the github repository for the ESNECO project.